By Steve Offsey

 5. Identify At-risk Customers and Take Proactive Measures

-Voice of Customer data can inform journey-based analyses aimed at identifying customers who are at risk of churning.
-Most companies erroneously focus on the last one or two customer interactions and a single VoC survey to identify customers at risk and understand the reason they churned.
+Voice of the Customer data can inform journey-based analyses aimed at identifying customers who are at risk of churning.
+However, most companies focus on isolated interactions and a single VoC survey to identify at-risk customers and understand why they churn.

 6. Empower Front-Line Customer Representatives with Real-time Information

-The success of your VoC program is highly dependent on happy and engaged employees that will take action with your customers.
+The success of your voice of the customer program is highly dependent on happy and engaged employees that interact with your customers.

-By providing real-time information, VoC teams can empower customer representatives to take decisions that prevent customer loss, increase cross-sell and upsell and ultimately improve overall customer experience.
+By providing real-time information, CX and VoC teams can empower customer representatives to make the best decisions for each customer, minimizing customer effort and increasing satisfaction.

-7. Prove Business Impact by Demonstrating the ROI of CX
+7. Prove Business Impact by Demonstrating the ROI of VoC

-You’re now on the way to boosting the value of your voice of customer program.
-By taking a journey-based approach, you’ll be able to provide your CEO with answers about what’s driving any low scores and negative responses—and how your CX team plans to improve them.
-And you’ll be able to justify your requests for increased resources by providing your CFO with the quantitative ROI of your VoC and other customer experience initiatives.
+You’re on your way to enhancing your voice of the customer program and making customer feedback more actionable.
+By taking a journey-based approach, you can provide executive leadership with answers about what’s driving any low scores and negative responses—and how your CX team plans to improve them.
+And you’ll be able to justify your requests for increased investment by providing the ROI of your VoC and other CX initiatives.